On the Liouville property for fully nonlinear equations with superlinear first-order terms: Fully nonlinear equations with superlinear gradient growth perturbed by drift terms

 \begin{rem} One can relax the one-side bound from below on $u$ by the weaker growth condition $\liminf_{|x|\to\infty}\frac{u(x)}{\log|x|}\geq0$.
 Clearly, the latter condition is satisfied if $u$ is bounded below.

-Furthermore, one can also get a sufficient condition for the Liouville property in the presence of zero-th order terms such as $c(x)u$, $c\geq0$, by further imposing the two-side bound $c_1\leq u\leq c_2$, $c_1>-\infty$, see e.g. \cite{BG_lio1} or \cite{Pigola} where the property is called $\lambda$-Liouville property.
+Furthermore, one can also get a sufficient condition for the Liouville property in the presence of zero-th order terms such as $c(x)u$, $c>0$, by further imposing a two-side bound on the solution, see e.g. \cite{BG_lio1} or \cite{Pigola}, where the property is called $\lambda$-Liouville property.
+In the case $\lambda=\Lambda=1$, this implies that $\R^N$ is stochastically complete.
 The drift term can be also replaced with a more general concave Hamiltonian such as

 where $A$ is a metric space, under appropriate assumptions on $b^\alpha,c^\alpha$, cf \cite{BC,BG_lio1}.

 Note that the theorem can be extended in an obvious manner to non-negative Hamiltonians.
 On the other hand, the power-like case $H = A|Du|^\gamma$, with {\it negative} $A$ and $\gamma \neq 2$ is much more delicate.
 One may conjecture that the Liouville property holds as in the quadratic case $\gamma = 2$, but we do not know how to prove it at this stage.